Congress Goal and educational outcome

 The vision documents describe the need to change from disease-oriented and accountability towards value creation and people-oriented including network medicine and innovation in healthcare.

-• Smart health executives attending this conference will leave with a clear understanding of the challenges and opportunities in Orthopaedics.
+• Critical stakeholders in pathway optimisation and orthopaedic surgeons attending this conference will leave with a clear understanding of the challenges and opportunities in Orthopaedics.

-• Health care leaders at the conference will be able to articulate how smart health can be implemented in orthopaedic care delivery models.
+• Critical stakeholders in pathway optimisation and orthopaedic surgeons at the conference will be able to articulate how Evidence-based changes can be implemented in orthopaedic day-care delivery models.

 • Attendees will understand which tools most efficiently engage orthopaedic surgeons and their consumers.

-• Attendees will understand how technology companies and healthcare institutions can partner to implement effective change in the clinical setting.
+• Attendees will understand how Industry and technology companies and healthcare institutions can partner to implement effective change in the clinical setting.

 • New partner ventures/pilot projects between tech companies, insurers, and healthcare providers.

-• Establish a leadership network in Orthopaedics and Smart Health.
+• Establish a leadership network in Orthopaedics and Outpatient Arthroplasty.

-• Leaders with broadened skills in enabling change, ideas for what could be changed, and the confidence to make it happen.
+• Critical stakeholders in pathway optimisation and orthopaedic surgeons with broadened skills in enabling change, ideas for what could be changed, and the confidence to make it happen.

-• The creation of a network of stakeholders linked through their experience at the conference that will become the key drivers of innovation.
+• The creation of a network of stakeholders linked through their experience at the conference that will become the key drivers of Outpatient Arthroplasty innovation.

 Active learning and learner's engagement:

-Active learning is promoted during this meeting by preselecting the crucial topics on Smart health which will be presented by the invited speakers.
+Active learning is promoted during this meeting by preselecting the crucial topics on Outpatient Arthroplasty which will be presented by the invited speakers.
 There is enough time allocated in the sessions for discussion/debate.

 As there is a maximum of 200 participants and one auditorium it will be easy to confirm the attendance of the participants and participating in the discussions and voting will be monitored.